Posted by Richard Woodman, Partner

 A spokeswoman for Allied Healthcare said: “We have new systems to enable our colleagues to raise concerns of any kind, with new processes and protections that we believe are now the best in the sector.
 We are confident these will ensure this situation could not reoccur.

-At Royds, we can advise employers in all aspects of dealing with claims of unfair dismissal and whilstleblowing allegations as well as helping them to introduce policies to encourage the correct channels of communication between employers and employees.
-For more information, please visit or contact Richard Woodman, Gemma Ospedale, Caroline Doran or Helen Murphie.
+At Royds Withy King, we can advise employers in all aspects of dealing with claims of unfair dismissal and whilstleblowing allegations as well as helping them to introduce policies to encourage the correct channels of communication between employers and employees.
+For more information, please contact our specialist Employment & HR team.